IsaacHayes1995/IsaacHayes1995.github.io/SECURITY.md

 ## 2. Reporting a Vulnerability

 We take security very seriously.
-If you discover a security vulnerability within cojocarudavid.me, please send an email to the project team at [your contact email] instead of using the public issue tracker so we can work on a fix in advance of the vulnerability being disclosed publicly.
+If you discover a security vulnerability within isaachayes.au, please send an email to the project team at [your contact email] instead of using the public issue tracker so we can work on a fix in advance of the vulnerability being disclosed publicly.

 Your efforts to responsibly disclose your findings are sincerely appreciated and will be taken into account to acknowledge your contributions.